 For more information on share giving, please visit the HM Revenue & Customs website

-Also, for more information on the new UK legislation offering an inheritance tax discount of 10% to those leaving 10% or more of their taxable estate to charity, please click on the Legacy10 logo on the right hand side of this page.
+For more information about reducing inheritance tax on your estate, please click on the Legacy10 logo on the right hand side of this page.

 If you are a Canadian taxpayer, your gift to the University is tax-deductible.
 Send your donation to the University, and we will send you a receipt which will be accepted by the Internal Revenue.